Health & Safety FAQ

 Will everyone at the meeting be fully vaccinated?

-In addition to all attendees, all AAIM staff working at the meeting will be up-to-date on their vaccinations; however, AAIM is not legally able to require local hotel staff to be vaccinated.
-AAIM is working with the JW Marriott Starr Pass Resort & Spa to develop on-site protocols in accordance with the CDC guidelines, including requiring all hotel staff to wear masks.
+In addition to all meeting attendees, all AAIM staff working at the meeting will also follow the requirement for full vaccination; however, AAIM is not legally able to require local hotel staff to be vaccinated.
+AAIM is working with The US Grant to develop on-site protocols in accordance with the CDC guidelines for health and safety best practices.

-At this time, the Alliance is not requiring attendees of the winter meeting to take a COVID-19 test before arriving in Tucson, AZ.
+At this time, the Alliance is not requiring attendees of the winter meeting to take a COVID-19 test before arriving in San Diego.
 Instead, attendees are encouraged to take a test prior to the meeting, especially if they are experiencing any of the potential symptoms of COVID-19.

 Will masks be required during the meeting?